How to Balance and Maximize Flavors When Cooking

 Adding just a touch of any new flavor amplifies the others.

-When you are making a dish ( a soup, for example, and you feel like there is something not right or like something is missing, you can add a little bit of apple cider vinegar or lemon juice in the end and).
-They will bring out the flavor and make the soup tastier.
+When you are making a dish or soup, for example, and you feel like something is not right or something is missing, you can add a little bit of apple cider vinegar or lemon juice in the end it will bring out the flavor and make the soup tastier.
 Hint: think about dark chocolate with sea salt; that light addition of saltiness amplifies the sweetness of the chocolate.

 Now let’s learn more about each of our five flavors.